unhighghlow/awesome-brainfuck/README.md

 - [esotope-bfc](https://github.com/lifthrasiir/esotope-bfc) -- A really good optimizing compiler to C
 - [awib](https://github.com/matslina/awib) -- Cursed polyglot experiment that compiles to everything
 - [dbfi](https://brainfuck.org/dbfi.b) -- A famous and tiny brainfuck meta-interpreter
-- [P‴ (tritium)](https://github.com/rdebath/Brainfuck/tree/master/tritium) -- One of the fastest, and maybe the very fastest interpreter (that also features a compiler to x86 assembly and C, as well as JIT)
+- [P‴ (tritium)](https://github.com/rdebath/Brainfuck/tree/master/tritium) -- One of the fastest, and maybe the fastest interpreter (that also features a compiler to x86 assembly and C, as well as JIT)
 - [industrial-bf](https://github.com/sit-itmo/DoomBF/tree/master/bf/industrial-bf) -- My own interpreter.
 It's not insanely fast, but does come with a nice debugger.

 ## Full table